 Most importantly, Connect 5 is an emergency notification system used to communicate information during an emergency or crisis that disrupts normal operation of the campus or threatens the immediate health or safety of members of the campus community.
 All University students, faculty and staff are automatically registered for Connect 5 with their official university e-mail address.
 The ASU Police Department and The Emergency Management Coordinator encourages each employee and student to add other contact information such as mobile numbers (voice/text) and personal email addresses to their Connect 5 account.
 Parents, media, visitors, and other interested parties may also register for Connect 5 account on a voluntary, self-subscription basis.
-To access Connect 5 please use the following link; https://asurams.bbcportal.com/ procedures and extent to which employees are expected to remain in contact.
-Further, VP Administration & Fiscal Affairs Communicates human capital guidance for emergencies (pay, leave, staffing, work scheduling, benefits, telework, hiring authorities and other human resources flexibilities) to managers in an effort to help continue essential functions during an emergency.
+To access Connect 5 please use the following link; https://asurams.bbcportal.com/

+Employees are expected to remain in contact with their supervisors during any closure or relocation situation.
+The VP Administration & Fiscal Affairs will determine the communication procedures and extent to which employees are expected to remain in contact.
+Further, VP Administration & Fiscal Affairs communicates human capital guidance for emergencies (pay, leave, staffing, work scheduling, benefits, telework, hiring authorities and other human resources flexibilities) to managers in an effort to help continue essential functions during an emergency.